Opportunity Zones

 Do I Qualify?

-In order to find out if your property is located in an Opportunity Zone, please visit the Interactive Opportunity Zones Map – this map may be utilized in order to find out if your property is located in a Designated Opportunity Zone.
+In order to find out if your property is located in an Opportunity Zone, please visit the Interactive Opportunity Zones Map or The Department of Housing and Urban Development Map – this map may be utilized in order to find out if your property is located in a Designated Opportunity Zone.

 How Do I Apply?